This content has been automatically translated from Ukrainian.

 In short:

-- Visibility within limits one copy
+- Visibility within a single instance

 This post doesn't have any additions from the author yet.